DinaTaklit/DinaTaklit/README.md

 # [Dina TAKLIT](https://dinataklit.github.io/DinaTaklitPortfolio/)

 Hello, I am Dina TAKLIT a  Software Engineer & web developer.
-I am involved in Front End Web Development and Web Design.
+I am involved in Web Development.
 There’s nothing I enjoy more than playing with codes and designs (even though I am not a designer but I love to be), searching, learning new things, solving errors, helping others.
 I'm a positive person, naturally curious, and hard-working to improve my technical and soft skills.
 Got any questions?
 [Contact me](ez_taklit@esi.dz).

-- 🔭 I’m currently self-employed working on front end web projects, I am also a volunteer online tutor assisting students in Web dev in OMAC initiative.
+- 🔭 I’m currently working as Full-Stack Web IA Developer.
-- 🌱 I’m currently learning Java Scripts related concepts (Deep Dive into JavaScript) and its framework mainly React Js.
+- 🌱 I’m interested Java Scripts related concepts (Deep Dive into JavaScript) and its framework mainly React Js.
-- 👯 I’m looking to collaborate on a Front End Web post.
+- 👯 I’m looking to collaborate on Web/AI posts.
 - 💬 Ask me about anything, I'll be happy to help and share :D.
 - 📫 How to reach me: ez_taklit@esi.dz or on my socials account below.
 - 😄 Pronouns: Dina, Zina (I prefer to be called Dina).